alercebroker/pipeline/doc/source/index.rst

 Each *step* is composed by a **consumer** and is isolated from other steps inside a docker container.

 When running, the step calls the **execute()** method for each *message* consumed.
-A step can have multiple producers and databases back-ends plugins that can be accessed inside the *execute* methoid to have a more complex logic.
+A step can have multiple producers and databases back-ends plugins that can be accessed inside the *execute* method to have a more complex logic.

 .. image:: _static/images/step.png